Malaysian Food · June 8, 2022

 Pongteh: A Special Braised Meat Dish from the Peranakan Community

-Pongteh is widely available in Peranakan or Baba Nyonya restaurants around Malaysia, especially Malacca.
-It is usually served with steaming rice accompanied by sambal belacan (shrimp paste with chillies) or freshly cut chillies in soy sauce.
-It is said to taste even better after being cooked overnight as the meat, potatoes and mushrooms fully absorb the flavours of gravy.
+Pongteh can be savoured in Peranakan or Baba Nyonya restaurants across Malaysia, particularly in the historic city of Malacca.
+Traditionally served with steaming rice, Pongteh pairs wonderfully with condiments such as sambal belacan (shrimp paste with chillies) or freshly cut chillies in soy sauce.
+As the flavours deepen and intensify when left overnight, many claim that Pongteh tastes even better the day after it is cooked, as the meat, potatoes, and mushrooms fully absorb the luscious gravy.